yousefabuz17/CipherEngine/README.md

 # Enhanced Security Measures
 ## Overview
 The `CipherEngine` library incorporates a wide range of security measures to ensure the confidentiality and integrity of your data.
 These measures include:
-### PBKDF2
-- ***`PBKDF2 (Password-Based Key Derivation Function 2)`** is a key derivation function that employs a pseudorandom function to derive cryptographic keys from a password.
-It is a widely used key derivation function, offering robust security and protection against brute-force attacks.*
-- Strengthen cryptographic keys by making key derivation computationally intensive, thwarting potential brute-force attacks.

 ### Unique Encryption Identifiers
-- Introduce a unique `encryption_header` during encryption to enhance security and protect against potential vulnerabilities.
+- Introduce a unique `identifiers` during encryption to enhance security and protect against potential vulnerabilities.
 - This unique identifier that is generated during the encryption process and is appended to the beginning of the encrypted file.
 It is used to verify the integrity of the encrypted file during the decryption process, ensuring that the file has not been tampered with.
-- The default `encryption_header` is as follows:
+- The default `identifiers` is as follows:
     - *-----BEGIN CIPHERENGINE CRYPTOGRAPHIC ENCRYPTED KEY-----*
     - *-----END CIPHERENGINE CRYPTOGRAPHIC ENCRYPTED KEY-----*

-### Salt and IV Generation
-- Strengthen security measures by integrating Initialization Vectors (IV) and salts.
-IVs introduce unpredictability into the encryption process, thwarting patterns in ciphertexts, while salts aid in unique key derivation, mitigating the risk of rainbow table attacks.
-    > Utilizes with `secrets.token_bytes` method to generate cryptographically secure random numbers.
-    ```python
-    @staticmethod
-    def _gen_random(__size: int=16) -> bytes:
-        return secrets.token_bytes(__size)
-    ```

-### Cipher Feedback
-- Utilizes the `Cipher` Feedback (`CFB8`) mode from the Cipher algorithm, incorporating an additional layer of security into the encryption process.
-- The mode leverages `default_backend()` for `Cipher`, ensuring robust cryptographic operations within the CipherEngine.
-This choice enhances the unpredictability of ciphertexts, reinforcing the overall security of the encryption mechanism.
+### Multiple Fernet Keys wit MultiFernet
+- **`MultiFernet`** is a class that allows for the combination of multiple `Fernet` keys into a single key.
+This class is used to generate a unique key for each encryption process, ensuring that the same key is not used for multiple encryption processes.
+- **`Fernet`** is a class that offers symmetric encryption based on the AES algorithm in CBC mode with a 128-bit key for encryption and HMAC for authentication.
+It is used to encrypt and decrypt data, ensuring confidentiality and integrity.

 >*The `CipherEngine` is designed to offer a comprehensive and on-the-go secure method for cryptographic operations, leveraging industry-standard techniques to safeguard your sensitive data.*
 ---